philmetscher/neuefische-react-test/README.md

 - Check that you have no console errors.
 - Make sure it runs from a clean `npm i && npm start` in both the `server` and the `frontend` folder.

+**No need to do the following, just send us a link to your repo**
-- Hand in the content of your `frontend` folder (except for the node_modules) in a folder named `saltBootcamp` in your weekend test folder.
+> - Hand in the content of your `frontend` folder (except for the node_modules) in a folder named `saltBootcamp` in your weekend test folder.

 Make it work, and then if you have time, make it great!